CarloAntonio/Game-Of-Flicks/README.md

 # Game Of Flicks

-## Udacity Android Nanodegree Project 1 & 2: Build it Bigger (Popular Movies)
+## Udacity Android Nanodegree Project 1 & 2: Popular Movies
 This is a fully functional and colorful android application that I made for Udacity's Android Developer Nanodegree Program.
 The app displays a grid of posters based on the user's search preferences.
 The application supports searchs based on popularity and rating.
 The user can also display a list of previously saved movie titles.
 Details of the movies can be explored by clicking on the poster thumbnail.

 ### Features: